 Bodywork

-Visible rust is likely in the front wings, windscreen surrounds, roof gutters, valances, rear arches, rear lower corners and door bottoms.
-Corrosion-prone structural areas include the inner and outer sills, jacking points, boot floor, rear chassis rails, inner rear crossmember, footwells, front crossmember mountings, inner wings, A-posts and the bulkhead.
-Reproduction repair sections are plentiful, helped by a lot of the metalwork under the skin being shared by the Mk4 and 5, but decent items aren’t cheap and new old stock panels are now very costly if you can track them down.
+Visible rust is commonly found on the front wings, windscreen surrounds, roof gutters, valances, rear arches, rear lower corners and door bottoms.
+Structural areas particularly prone to corrosion include the inner and outer sills, jacking points, boot floor, rear chassis rails, inner rear crossmember, footwells, front crossmember mountings, inner wings, A-posts and the bulkhead.
+Fortunately, reproduction repair panels are widely available, aided by much of the underbody metalwork being shared with the Mk4 and Mk5.
+However, good-quality parts aren’t cheap, and genuine new old stock panels are both expensive and increasingly rare – for example, Ex-Pressed Steel Panels will sell you a complete new boot floor, but charge you £595.50 plus VAT for the privelege.
+Similarly, a left-hand whole floor pan could be a usefully sizeable panel, but you’ll pay £251.13 plus VAT for it.

 Engine and transmission

-All the engines are reliable if they’re looked after, but sure signs of wear with either Kent engine are a noisy valvetrain and rattling timing chain.
-More terminal is piston and bore wear, so check for heavy breathing, blue smoke and high oil consumption as indicators.
+All the engines are dependable if properly maintained – but common signs of wear on either of the Kent units include a noisy valvetrain and a rattling timing chain.
+More serious is piston and bore wear – often revealed by excessive crankcase pressure, blue exhaust smoke, and high oil consumption.

 Suspension, steering and brakes

-Ah yes, the Cortina and void bushes.
-Fitted to the rear trailing arms and diff housing, there are eight of them in all and they are legendary for premature wear — the two above the diff usually fail first with the ones on the axle the next likely to collapse.
-Steadily declining handling is a giveaway, and being able to easily rock the back of the car from side to side indicates they’re really shot.
-Poly bushes are the obvious solution, but they make the ride so hard that many owners live with regularly replacing the OE-spec rubber bushes.
+Ah yes, the Cortina and its void bushes.
+Fitted to the rear trailing arms and diff housing, there are eight in total and they’re notorious for premature wear – the two above the diff usually give out first, followed by those on the axle.
+Gradually worsening handling is a clear sign, and if you can easily rock the rear of the car from side to side, it means they’re well and truly shot.
+Poly bushes are the obvious upgrade, but they make the ride so firm that many owners simply stick with regularly replacing the original rubber bushes.

-The front wishbone set-up is reliable, although the pins supporting the top wishbones can wear, with the tell-tale being a clunking noise over uneven surfaces.
-It isn’t a simple fix – the only cures being a replacement subframe or fabricating larger pins and enlarging the holes in the subframe to suit.
+The front wishbone setup is generally reliable, though the pins supporting the top wishbones can wear out, indicated by a clunking noise over uneven surfaces.
+It’s not an easy repair – the only real solutions are replacing the subframe or fabricating larger pins and enlarging the subframe holes to fit.

-The front disc and rear drum set-up works well when it’s in good order, but age and a lack of use can cause corroded discs, sticky callipers and seized rear wheel cylinders.
-An overhaul isn’t the end of the world — new parts are available and inexpensive, the only exception being shoe fitting kits and adjusters for the face lift 1.6-litre models.
-More of an issue is the prone-to-leakage master cylinder.
-Rebuild kits are available, but complete replacements can be costly.
-As a cheaper fix, some owners have adapted a master cylinder from a 1980s disc-braked Land Rover.
+The front disc and rear drum brake arrangement works well when maintained, but age and infrequent use can lead to corroded discs, sticky callipers, and seized rear wheel cylinders.
+A brake overhaul isn’t too daunting – replacement parts are plentiful and affordable, except for shoe fitting kits and adjusters on facelift 1.6-litre models.
+More troublesome is the master cylinder, which is prone to leaks.
+Rebuild kits exist, but full replacements can be pricey.
+Some owners have found a cheaper alternative by adapting a master cylinder from a 1980s disc-braked Land Rover.

 Ford Cortina Mk3